-You indicated on your U of Aberdeen application form which classes you prefer to take, but registration will not actually be confirmed until after you arrive at the U of Aberdeen and meet with your Advisor of Studies.
+You indicated on your host university application form which classes you prefer to take, but registration will not actually be confirmed until after you arrive in Scotland and go through orientation.

-As soon as you are registered for classes in Scotland, please complete the course questionnaire in your online UWEC study abroad account for all courses that you are taking that have not been evaluated.
-You will be asked to include the course title, course number, course description (just cut-and-paste from the on-line catalog) and number of credits for each of the classes you are taking.
+As soon as you are registered for classes in Scotland, please complete the course questionnaire in your online UWEC study abroad account for all courses that you are taking that are not already in the UWEC Transfer Wizard.
+Include the course title, course number, course description (just cutand-paste from the on-line catalog) and number of credits for each of the classes you are taking.
+This information is used to request an equivalency.

-If no UW-Eau Claire equivalency has been determined for a class that you registered for, Cheryl Lochner-Wright will contact the Admission Office for an equivalency and let you know what it is.
-Note that the equivalency is determined by the chair of the appropriate department, and that the process of determining an equivalency can take three to four weeks.
+The process of determining an equivalency can take three to four weeks.
 Because of the time involved, department chairs will only evaluate courses students are actually taking abroad.
 In other words, you will not be able to have equivalencies established for three or four courses so that you can choose which one you wish to take.